Point to La Pointe

 Join us for one of the best swim races in the country!

-Point 2 LaPointe offers three different swim events for anyone who’s excited to swim fast, have fun, and raise money for recreation programs in the Bayfield area.
+Point 2 LaPointe offers two different swim events for anyone who’s excited to swim fast, have fun, and raise money for recreation programs in the Bayfield area.
 There’s no better way to swim the Big Lake.

 Prizes for most the pledges raised and the fastest swimmers by age group!